chocolateboy/ipc-event-emitter/README.md

 In addition, the wrapper extends the `EventEmitter` API to include support for states i.e. "sticky" events that can be subscribed to *after* they've fired.
-This ensures events are safely delivered regardless of when listeners are registered, and eliminates a common source of bugs and unpredictable behaviour when coordinating communicating processes.
+This ensures events are safely delivered regardless of when listeners are registered, and eliminates a common source of bugs and unpredictable behavior when coordinating communicating processes.

 # EXPORTS